haggen/populous/README.md

 ## Configuration

-You can customize the options by providing a hash when calling the plugin:
+You can customize the options by providing a hash when calling the plugin, like this:

 ```javascript
 $('select').populous({...});